 This ordinance makes it illegal to fly a drone over event grounds such as Green Bay Packer Games, Farmers Market, Fire over the Fox (July 4th festival), Cellcom Marathon and any other event the City has defined as a “special event” unless you have obtained permission fromt he event organizer.
 The original draft created a 400 buffer zone from the exterior of the event.
 This posed a problem for law enforcement who would first have to identify the boundary of the event, draw an imaginary vertical line in the sky and then measure out 400 feet from that line to determine if a drone had encroached in that airspace.
 The City’s intent was to prevent drone from flying over the top of people or flying into the fireworks so it made more sense to restrict these activities.

 The ordinance will have little effect on the local drone community.
-It bans activity that the was not occurring and drone operators that want video of a special event can still get it by asking permission from the event coordinator.
+If drone operators want video of a special event can still get it by asking permission from the event coordinator.
 Still, the ordinance creates a new layer of regulation on a promising technology, without one complaint.
 FAA regulations already banned the activity the ordinance was intended to curb.
-Ironically, the new ordinance may not be enforceable.
-The FAA claims sole jurisdiction over airspace and has verbalized this position to local governments.